thomasebsmith/fleet/README.md

 Fleet is a simple, functional programming language designed to work for any task.

-This project includes an interpreter written in C++.
+This project includes an interpreter written in C++, although the interpreter is still in progress.

 ## Building the Project
 ##### You need: